-The IEEE 802.11a standard is the first standard in the IEEE 802.11 series.
-It defines a WiFi format for providing wireless connectivity in the 5 GHz ISM band to give raw data speeds of up to 54Mbps.
+IEEE 802.11a was the first version in the IEEE 802.11 series of Wi-Fi or Wireless Fidelity system.
+It defined a Wi-Fi format for providing wireless connectivity in the 5 GHz ISM band to give raw data speeds of up to 54Mbps.

-Although, alphabetically it is the first standard in the 802.11 series, t was released at the same time as IEEE 802.11b which was aimed at connectivity using the 2.4 GHz ISM band.
+Although, alphabetically it is the first standard in the 802.11 series, it was released in 1999 at the same time as IEEE 802.11b which was aimed at connectivity using the 2.4 GHz ISM band.

 Using the technology of the time, IEEE 802.11a was more costly and a little more difficult to implement as it operated at 5 GHz rather than 2.4 GHz and as a result it was less widely used.

-802.11a boasted an impressive level of performance.
+802.11a boasted an impressive level of performance for its time.
 It was able to transfer data with raw data rates up to 54 Mbps and at the time it was thought to have a good range, although it could not provide the maximum data rate at its extremes.

 |Date of standard approval||July 1999|